Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: results and discussions

 The pronounced EPC can be traced to inter-pocket scattering between the $p$--$d$-hybridized electronic states.
 Fig.~\ref{fig2}(b) shows the orbital-projected band structure of the 1L, resolved into $d$ orbital states of Co atoms (Co-$d$) and $p$ orbital states of Te atoms (Te-$p$).
 The calculated band structure is consistent with previous studies \citep{wang2020thickness,liu2024emerging,zhao2024two}.
 One can see in Fig.~\ref{fig2}(b) that along the $\Gamma$--M and $\Gamma$--K directions, two bands cross the Fermi level, giving rise to two hole pockets centered at $\Gamma$.
 The energy states near the Fermi surface are dominated by hybridized Co-$d$ and Te-$p$ character.
 More specifically, the inner hole pocket has a larger Co-$d$ weight, whereas the outer pocket has comparable Co-$d$ and Te-$p$ weights (Fig.~\ref{fig2}(c)).
 We find that these two pockets are mutually nested by $\boldsymbol{q}$ vectors, of which $\chi_{\boldsymbol{q}\nu=1}$ is large.
 In Fig.~\ref{fig2}(c), two representative nesting vectors are indicated by red double-headed arrows, which connect substantial portions of the inner and outer pockets.
 These two nesting vectors exhibit pronounced $\chi_{\boldsymbol{q}\nu=1}$, as shown in Fig.~\ref{fig2}(e).
 The above results indicate that the dynamical instability in the 1L is primarily driven by the enhanced EPC near the wave vectors of MK/2, arising from inter-pocket scattering, which is associated with $p$--$d$-hybridized electronic states.
+As including SOC does not significantly alter the electronic structure near the Fermi level (see Fig.~S4(b) \citep{SM}), the above conclusions are expected to remain unchanged.